carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 ```
 Note that if `visible` evaluates to false, the block will not be added to the final layout at all.

-Every product page is different since it contains product related data.
+Every product page is different as it contains product related data.
 The layout engine allows to operate this data in the layout update files.
-Please, make sure you are familiar with [layout context](layout_context.md) and [layout data](layout_data.md) topics.
+Please, make sure you are familiar with the [layout context](layout_context.md) and [layout data](layout_data.md) topics.

-Since product data is page specific, we'll be adding it to `data` collection of the layout context using a [context configurator](layout_context.md#context-configurators).
+Since product data is page specific, we are be adding it to the `data` collection of the layout context using a [context configurator](layout_context.md#context-configurators).

 ```php
 namespace Acme\Bundle\ProductBundle\Layout\Extension;;